From the Archive is a micro-series feat. past Journal entries we believe deserve another spot in the light.

-Worth noting, the effects of lycopene in tomatoes are magnified when slightly cooked or smashed into foods, making it much more bioavailable.
-It’s also better absorbed with the addition of healthy fats, so be sure to pair with a high quality olive oil, like Team Boketto favorite Brightland Artisanal EVOO.
+BONUS!
+The effects of lycopene in tomatoes are magnified when slightly cooked or smashed into foods, making it much more bioavailable.
+They’re also better absorbed with the addition of healthy fats, like our new favorite high quality olive oil, Graza Olive Oil.

 Found in wild-caught seafood and algaes